Dispersion of activity at an active-passive nematic interface: Sharp active-passive interfaces

 On the bottom row of Fig.~\ref{flat-fig}, the charge density field is plotted for the regions and times depicted on the top row.
-Initially, the charge is zero everywhere and, as the interfacial instability develops, pairs of positive ($+1/2$) and negative ($-1/2$) defects are created along the interface and in the bulk.
+Initially, the charge density is zero everywhere and, as the interfacial instability develops, pairs of positive ($+1/2$) and negative ($-1/2$) defects are created along the interface and in the bulk.
+Fig.~\ref{charge-flat-fig} illustrates the director field configuration near the defects.
 The positive defects created at the interface move towards the passive region while the negative ones remain quasi-stationary in their original positions.
 There is a clear segregation of positive and negative defects at the active-passive interface in line with the results reported in Ref.~\cite{PhysRevX.9.041047} for a static heterogeneous activity profile.
+Reference~\cite{doi:10.1073/pnas.2106038118} reports the experimental observation of defects segregation at high-low friction interfaces, which were designed by changing the depth of micropatterned structures.
+The main difference between these static interfaces and the dispersion of activity discussed here is that the segregation of positive and negative defects reach a steady state in the former while defects keeps separating in the latter until the activity becomes homegeneous.
 The positive defects that leave the active region form jets which propagate in a direction perpendicular to the interface until the activity carried by them is dispersed.
+The direction of propagation of the defects is in line with previous theoretical predictions, which considered active torques on individual defects~\cite{Zhang2021, PhysRevX.9.041047}.
 The negative defects left behind, in the interfacial region, form a barrier which hinders newly formed jets.
-Most of the newly created positive defects that try to leave the active region are annihilated by one of the negative defects at this barrier (this annihilation is illustrated in Fig.~\ref{defects-fig} for a gaussian profile of activity).
-Thus, the interfacial barrier of negative defects hinders the dispersion of activity in two ways: first, they do not move and, therefore, do not disperse activity; second, they annihilate newly created positive defects which are responsible for the dispersion.
+Most of the newly created positive defects that try to leave the active region are annihilated by one of the negative defects at this barrier (this annihilation is illustrated in Fig.~\ref{defects-fig} for a Gaussian activity field).
+Thus, the interfacial barrier of negative defects hinders the dispersion of activity in two ways: first, they do not move and, therefore, do not disperse activity; second, they annihilate newly created positive defects which are responsible for most of the dispersion.
 In the initially active region, the flow develops active turbulence after a few thousand time steps.